FAIZANTKHAN/numpy/README.md

 # numpy
-This Repo contains basics of numpy
+This Repo contains basics of python numpy library